JPHutchins/library_finder/README.md

 # library_finder
-Find potential file libraries on a file system, such as those created by iTunes or Plex.
+Find potential file libraries on a file system, such as those created by iTunes, Plex or Mac Photos.

 ## Run it